buidl-labs/dabble/README.md

    * https://www.qwertythoughts.com/

-Why blockchain?
-Global permisionless market.
 See how well films like Dangal & Andhadhun have performed in the chinese market, Narcos performing in Indian market.

-Difference from Augur:
+How are we different from Augur:
+* Liquidity problem as Augur suffers from chicken and egg problem + behavorial changes around prediction markets.
+We take an already existing behavoir and improve on that.
+The tech problems Augur faces around scaling, high transaction costs get solved by using Matic Network.
+* Specialized for online content industry.
-* The game theroy probably doesn't incentivize the underdog.
+* The game theory in all these prediction market platforms probably doesn't incentivize the underdog.
-* Specialized for online publishing industry.

 ## Spec Sheet: